 - Make it easier to focus on reading and typing tasks.

-In addition to the Ease of Access Center, Windows includes three programs that can make it easier to interact with your computer.
+In addition to the Ease of Access, Windows includes three programs that can make it easier to interact with your computer.

 - Magnifier – magnifies a portion of your computer screen, making it easier to read.